How Much Does It Cost to Hire an Independent, Private Advocate?

 No two advocates charge for their services in exactly the same way.
 The cost will depend on:

-- the advocacy services they perform
+- the advocacy services you need

-- the advocate’s experience
+- the advocate’s experience and education

 - the amount of time you work together